tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 | put Source=id.orig_h, B, MB, GB, Services
 ```

-This example is a bit more involved.
-Let's take it apart.
+Analysis:

-- We opted for Kusto's syntax of sorting, by appending an `asc` or `desc`
+- We opted for Kusto's syntax of sorting (for technical reasons), by appending
-  qualifier after the field name. `sort -B` translates into `sort B desc`,
+  an `asc` or `desc` qualifier after the field name. `sort -B` translates into
-  whereas `sort B` into `sort B asc`.
-However, we want to adopt the SPL syntax
+  `sort B desc`, whereas `sort B` into `sort B asc`.
+However, we want to adopt
-  in the future.
+  the SPL syntax in the future.

 - SPL's `eval` maps to [`extend`](/operators/transformations/extend).